Planning Division

 See All Updates

-The monthly reports communicate the Planning Division’s workload and provide analysis of the trends to better understand staff capacity.
-Each report includes the following information: total applications submitted, application trends, feature projects, new projects in the works, and monthly highlights.
+About Monthly Reports The monthly reports communicate the Planning Division’s workload and provide analysis of the trends to better understand staff capacity.
+Each report includes: Related Stay Updated Sign up for email updates to stay informed about project updates, public meetings, and engagement opportunities!

 Walkable SLC